kora-projects/kora-docs/mkdocs/docs/en/documentation/camunda7-bpmn.md

     @Component
     class SimpleKoraDelegate : JavaDelegate {

-        fun execute(delegateExecution: DelegateExecution) {
+        override fun execute(delegateExecution: DelegateExecution) {

         }
     }
     ```

-You can also register specialized `KoraDelegate`, which allow, in addition to standard naming, to register an executor with an arbitrary name in context via the `key()` method:
+Use `KoraDelegate` for an arbitrary delegate name.
+The `key()` method returns `canonicalName` by default, but it can be overridden to specify the name used in `BPMN` expressions:

 ===! ":fontawesome-brands-java: `Java`"